 - Lower carbon emissions by 373 million metric tons and methane emissions by 5.1 million tons over the next 25 - 30 years, the equivalent of what 61 million homes emit yearly.

-Starting in 2029, the updated rule would demand all new gas furnaces to feature AFUE ratings of 95%.
-This means furnaces would turn nearly 100% of the gas into usable heat.
+Starting in 2029, the updated rule would mandate all new gas furnaces to feature AFUE ratings of 95%.
+This means furnaces would convert nearly 100% of the gas into usable heat.

 So what does all of this mean for your existing furnace in 2023?
-Currently, not much, as the proposed rule will not go into effect until 2029 at the earliest and will not affect furnaces that are already in use.
+Currently, next to nothing, as the proposed rule won't go into effect until 2029 at the earliest and does not affect furnaces that are already in use.

-But if you are considering furnace replacement in soon, highly energy-efficient furnaces are ready and available.
-Find out how these furnaces can help you save on energy bills now.
+But if you are considering furnace replacement in soon, highly energy-efficient furnaces are already available.
+Find out how these furnaces can save you money on your utility bills.

 Guide to Condensing Furnaces